Informfully/Experiments/experiments/tutorial/README.md

 In this repository, we share our experiment configuration files.
 We provide a short guide on how to reproduce our results.
-To run and everything shown in our paper, you need 1) experiment configuration files (this repository) and 2) a custom extension of the Cornac recommender framework (https://github.com/Informfully/Recommenders).
+To run and everything shown in our paper, you need (1) experiment configuration files (this folder) and (2) a custom extension of the [Cornac recommender framework](https://github.com/Informfully/Recommenders).

 This repository is organized as follows:

 * **article_enrichment_scripts**: Code to enrich the dataset.
 * **evaluation_scripts**: Code to evaluate the recommender algorithm performance.
 * **experiment_reranking_scripts**: Code to re-rank the candidate lists.